Your Toddler: Nutritious Meals for Picky Eaters

 Toddlers are just beginning to understand that they can make their own decisions.
 Their need for independence and control often interferes with mealtime and eating.

 There are two basic "rules" for feeding your child:

 - You decide what, when, and where to feed your child.

-- Your child decides how and whether to eat.
+- Your child decides how much and whether to eat.

-You can help prevent mealtime battles by planning ahead and being aware of common issues.
+- Plan ahead and be aware of common issues.

 - Provide a variety of nutritious foods for children, at reasonably timed meals and at the dinner table.

 - Allow your child to select which foods to eat from among those you have provided.
-Let your child decide when he or she is finished eating.
+Let your child decide when to finish eating.
 Stay out of these decisions.

 - Don't use food as a reward.